selinon/selinon/docs/_sources/tasks.txt

 Task Implementation
 ===================

-A task is of type CeleriacTask.
-Constructor of task is transparently called by CeleriacTaskEnvelope, which handles arguments propagation, parent node propagation.
-Base class CeleriacTask also handles how data should be retrieved from database in case you want to retrieve data from parent tasks.
+A task is of type SelinonTask.
+Constructor of task is transparently called by SelinonTaskEnvelope, which handles arguments propagation, parent node propagation.
+Base class SelinonTask also handles how data should be retrieved from database in case you want to retrieve data from parent tasks.

 The only thing you need to define is `args` parameter based on which Task computes its results.
 The return value of your Task is than checked against JSON schema and stored to database if configured so.

 ::

-  from celeriac import CeleriacTask
+  from selinon import SelinonTask

-  class MyTask(CeleriacTask):
+  class MyTask(SelinonTask):
      def execute(self, args):
      pass